TRKirua/SRO/README.md

 # INSTALLATION AND OPERATING INSTRUCTIONS

 This project is a prototype for determining the minimum distance a snowplough needs to travel to clear a neighbourhood of snow.
+We decided to use a type II snowplough which costs are :
+- Fixed cost: €800/day
+- Hourly cost for the first 8 hours: €1.3/h
+- Hourly cost after the first 8 hours: 1.5 €/h
+- Average speed: 20 km/h

 ## STEP 1 - Installing the python libraries :